 Distinctives–My Commitment to EMPOWER you.

-I want my values in life to center around the question, What does it look like to love people well?
+My values in life center around the question, What is love?

 I commit to empower you by…